WebAssembly/spec/proposals/Level-1+N.md

 end
 ```

-Note that the `catch exteption_index` and `catch` forms of the catch clause should be given different opcodes.
+Note that the `catch exception_index` and `catch` forms of the catch clause should be given different opcodes.

 ### Alternate Form: Catch Lists